 For many families, sports activities are a prime consideration.
 Public schools generally have more extensive programs than most private schools, so if this is an important factor for your family, check out the sports teams and statistics for schools you are considering.
 If your child is hoping to get an athletic scholarship to college, where he attends high school could be a prime consideration.

 The student-teacher ratio reflects the number of teachers and teacher assistants on staff compared to the number of students enrolled.
-During budget cuts, teacher assistants are often prime casualties, so check this out, especially for grades K-3, where student to teacher ratio is more important as students learn to read.
+During budget cuts, teacher assistants are often prime casualties, so check this out, especially for grades K-3, where the student to teacher ratio is more important as students learn to read.

 How to Research Your Options